 A very small percentage of students may be placed in the Realschule or Hauptschule tracks instead of the Gymnasium track.
 This is a decision made thoughtfully by both the parents and the school based on a thorough consideration of a student's interests and academic abilities.
 However, students of all three tracks (Gymnasium, Realschule, Hauptschule) remain in the same class studying the same subject matter.
 Through personalized, in-class differentiation and grading modified for each track, students are challenged according to their abilities.

 GISNY employs highly qualified faculty from the US, Germany, Switzerland and Austria, 95% of whom hold an advanced degree and are considered highly trained experts in their fields.

 Two Diplomas, Limitless Opportunities

 Whether students choose to enhance their musical talents at Julliard, dream up a revolutionary solution to the world’s energy challenges at Stanford, or refine their international diplomacy skills at Yale, our outstanding curriculum and extra-curricular activities set them on a path to success.

-In addition to top-ranked German-speaking universities in Germany, Austria and Switzerland, in recent years GIS students have been accepted to Yale, Sarah Lawrence, Columbia, Cornell, NYU, Julliard, Stanford, Franklin and Marshall, Oxford (UK), McGill (Canada) and SciencesPo (France), among many others.
-A complete list of colleges and universities to which GIS students have been accepted is available on our College Advising page.
+In addition to top-ranked German-speaking universities in Germany, Austria and Switzerland, in recent years GISNY students have been accepted to Yale, Sarah Lawrence, Columbia, Cornell, NYU, Julliard, Stanford, Franklin and Marshall, Oxford (UK), McGill (Canada) and SciencesPo (France), among many others.
+A complete list of colleges and universities to which GISNY students have been accepted is available on our College Advising page.